 • Under the Agreement, U.S. suppliers are granted rights to non-discriminatory treatment in bidding on the procurement of a broad range of Panamanian government entities in all three branches of Panama central government – executive, legislative, and judicial.
 U.S. suppliers will be able to participate in the procurement of Panama’s ministries, legislature and courts, as well as regional governments, and 31 public enterprises, including the Panama Canal Authority and Panama’s major electric utility.

 • Access to the procurement of the Panama Canal Authority is important because of its $5.25 billion expansion of the Canal, which is the largest infrastructure project of its kind in Latin America.
 Panama is also expected to have additional infrastructure projects in coming years, including, for example, a highway between Colon and Panama City, the expansion and modernization of the Tocumen International Airport, and a mega-port project for container ships on the Pacific side of the Panama Canal.

-• For all Panamanian central government agencies covered under the Agreement, American contractors will be able to bid on procurements of goods and services valued at $193,000 and above and procurement of construction services valued at $7,407,000.
-(The thresholds are subject to adjustment every two years on January 1, with the next adjustment set for January 1, 2012.)
+• For all Panamanian central government agencies covered under the Agreement, American contractors will be able to bid on procurements of goods and services valued at $202,000 and above and procurement of construction services valued at $7,777,000.
+(These thresholds reflect the most recent biannual adjustments, which were made on January 1, 2012.
+The next adjustments will be made on January 1, 2014.)

 • The Agreement also applies to the purchases of Panama’s regional governments – both provinces and districts.